hem9984/azlon/readme.md

 # TODO
-add hardcode print statement at the bottom of the script everytime to enhance test case validation
+friendly UI. add hardcode print statement at the bottom of the script everytime to enhance test case validation

 ----------------------------------------------
-# e2b instructions
-initialize template:
-e2b template init

-build the template:
-e2b template build -c "/root/.jupyter/start-up.sh"

 # restack instructions
 * Set Poetry environment